lorentzforces/blue-prints-notes/verbatim-snippets/memos.md

 _(found in Laboratory)_
 > EFFECTIVE IMMEDIATELY, **ELECTRONIC MAIL** CAN ONLY BE ACCESSED VIA THE SECURITY TERMINAL.

+> THERE ARE FOUR DIFFERENT METHODS TO ROTATE ROOMS

+> THERE IS A LETTER MISSING.

 ### Green memos

 _(Found in the Servant's Quarters, likely Hartley's room.
 This implies that this statement is false.)_